iov-one/iov-core/packages/iov-core/README.md

 console.log(await signer.getNonce(chainId, addr))

 // we must have the private key for the signer (id1a)
-// second argument (0) is the keyring entry where the private key can be found await signer.signAndCommit(sendTx, 0);
+// second argument is the ID of the wallet where the private key can be found await signer.signAndCommit(sendTx, wallet1.id);

 // note that the nonce of the signer is incremented console.log(await signer.getNonce(chainId, addr))